SystemsGenetics/GEMprep/README.md

 ### Visualize

-To visualize the sample distributions of an expression matrix, use the `visualize.py` script:
+To create visualizations of an expression matrix, use the `visualize.py` script:
 ```
-python scripts/visualize.py -i [infile] -o [plotfile]
+python scripts/visualize.py -i [infile] [options]
 ```

-This script takes an expression matrix file (which may or may not be normalized) and plots the density of each sample in the matrix.
+This script takes an expression matrix file (which may or may not be normalized) and creates several visualizations based on the command line arguments that you provide.
+Currently this script supports two visualizations:

+- Density plot: plot the distribution of each sample
+- t-SNE plot: plot the t-SNE of all samples

 For an unnormalized matrix, the sample distributions will vary greatly, but for a normalized matrix, the samples should have similar distributions.
+For the t-SNE plot, a label file can be provided to color the data points by their respective label.
+The file should contain a label for each sample, separated by newlines.
+The labels can be text or numeric.

 ### Partitioning